-Time for private sector to take baton of investment: Economic Survey
+Economy to grow at 6.5-7% in FY25 time for private sector to take baton on investment: Economic Survey

 Union Finance Minister Nirmala Sitharaman speaks in the Lok Sabha during the first day of the Parliament's Budget Session, where she tabled the Economic Survey 2024 document.
 (PTI via Sansad TV screenshot)